whaakman/azure-docs.nl-nl/articles/data-factory/v1/data-factory-data-processing-using-batch.md

        foreach (LinkedService ls in linkedServices)
            logger.Write("linkedService.Name {0}", ls.Name);

-       // using First method instead of Single since we are using the same
+       // Use the First method instead of Single because we are using the same
        // Azure Storage linked service for input and output. inputLinkedService = linkedServices.First(
            linkedService =>